raptorbox/raptor/README.md

 - chmod +x /usr/local/bin/docker-compose

-Then clone the Raptor let's build the the jars with maven and the docker builds.
+Then clone the Raptor repository on your pc and let's build the the jars with maven and the docker builds.
 There is an handy script for that in the repo

 `./scripts/docker-setup.sh`